solodev/cloud-documentation/src/Marketplace/Catalogs/Items/index.md

 ## Editing catalog items

-Once a catalog is added users or organizations can edit the information in their catalog items.
+Once a catalog item is added you can edit the information for your catalog items.

-Each catalog detail page contains eight sections and their associated fields that allows Marketplace users to market and distinguish catalog items, set prices or subscription plans for their customers, and more.
+Each catalog detail page contains eight sections and their associated fields that allows you to market and distinguish catalog items, set prices or subscription plans for your customers, and more.

 **General Information**